colll78/airdrop-linked-list/README.md

 1. Parameterize the scripts and deploy them as reference scripts.
 - Use a Cardano CLI or a library like `lucid-evolution` to submit the transactions that deploy these scripts.

-2. Initialize the on-chain linked list by consuming the `initUTxO` ref while invoking `mkLiquidityNodeMP` with the `PLInit` redeemer.
+2. Initialize the on-chain linked list by consuming the `initUTxO` ref while invoking `mkAirdropNodeMP` with the `PLInit` redeemer.

 ```javascript
 export const initAirdropNode = async (